MuratZamir/bugbounty/IDOR/idor-AccessControl.md

 ## Main methodology
 Find a complex application.
 Complex applications will have lots of endpoints and many different places to look for vulnerabilities.
-Make sure the application you're testing has some different Roles, such as normal user, admin, audit role, and others.
+Make sure the application you're testing has some different Roles, such as normal user, admin, audit role, and others. <br>
 If you are a beginner bug bounty hunter, tend to choose programs that pay less than others.
-The ones that pay a lot of money for bugs are usually being tested by other experienced hunters, but the ones that pay lower aren't often tested as much as higher payout ones.
+The ones that pay a lot of money for bugs are usually being tested by other experienced hunters, but the ones that pay lower aren't often tested as much as higher payout ones. <br>
-Try to identify ways to understand how the user data is displayed, is it coming from the backend or some sort of API call is happening, or any other ways?
+Try to identify ways to understand how the user data is displayed, is it coming from the backend or some sort of API call is happening, or any other ways? <br>
 Then understand how authentication and authorization is made, this is to understand how the website know that you are you.

 ## Questions to ask when approaching to the application